 Isotope scan and CTPA scan

-The isotope scan is also called a V/Q scan or ventilation/perfusion scan.
+The isotope scan is also called a V/Q scan, or ventilation/perfusion scan.
 The CTPA scan is a type of CT scan looking at the lung arteries - the full name is computed tomographic pulmonary angiography scan.
 Both involve X-rays and the CTPA scan is the most accurate test.
 V/Q scans are used in some circumstances.
-For example, if you are allergic to the dye (contrast) used in CTPA scanning, if you have kidney (renal) failure, or if CTPA is unavailable.
+For example, if you are allergic to the dye (contrast) used in CTPA scanning, if you have chronic kidney disease, or if CTPA is unavailable.

 Other tests on the heart, lung and blood are usually done.
 These may help with the diagnosis or may show up other conditions:

-- An ECG (heart trace) is often done.
+- A heart trace (electrocardiogram, or ECG) is often done.
 This is to look for any signs of strain on the heart that can occur with a PE.
 It can also look for any abnormal heart rhythms, such as atrial fibrillation (AF) which can occur as a result of a PE.
 (See separate leaflet called Atrial Fibrillation for more information.)

 - A chest X-ray to look for pneumonia or other chest conditions.

-What is the treatment for a pulmonary embolism?
+What is the treatment for a pulmonary embolism (PE)?

 This section deals with PE due to a blood clot, not with the rare causes listed above.
 The main treatments are: